List of AC Milan seasons: Notes

 A. Before the establishment of the modern Serie A in 1929, the championship was contested under several different formats, including knock-out competitions or successive group stages.

 B. The Coppa Italia was founded in 1922, but – despite an abortive attempt in 1927 – a second edition did not take place before the 1935–36 season.
 Since then the tournament was played on a regular basis until 1943, when it was suspended due to World War II.
 The competition was eventually resumed only in 1958.

-C. Goals in all official competitions (league, domestic cup, European and others) are counted.
+C. Only league goals are counted.
+The Serie A Golden Boot known as Capocannoniere (plural: capocannonieri) is the award given to the highest goalscorer in Serie A.

 D. After winning a double tie-breaker against Juventus (0–0 aet and 2–0 by forfeit).

 E. Milan, along with other major clubs, did not enter the league in 1908 due to a dispute with the Italian FA over the use of foreign players.

 F. The championship was suspended when the First World War broke out, with the last round still to play.
 Despite this, in 1919, the Italian FA decided to officialize the results and awarded the title to Genoa.

 G. The tournament was abandoned, due to lack of available dates.
 Milan were scheduled to play against Juventus in the fourth round.

-H. Joint top scorer with Héctor Puricelli of Bologna.

-I. 19 goals in the league.

-J. 24 goals in the league.

-K. 22 goals in the league.

-L. After winning a double tie-breaker against Brescia (1–1 aet and 2–1 aet) to qualify for the final round.
+H. After winning a double tie-breaker against Brescia (1–1 aet and 2–1 aet) to qualify for the final round.

-M. 34 goals in the league.

-N. 26 goals in the league.

-O. The 1958 Coppa Italia started in the 1957–58 season, but was not completed before September, thus being officially awarded during the 1958–59 season.
+I. The 1958 Coppa Italia started in the 1957–58 season, but was not completed before September, thus being officially awarded during the 1958–59 season.

-P. In the first three editions of the Friendship Cup, the final standing was by nations, rather than by clubs.
+J. In the first three editions of the Friendship Cup, the final standing was by nations, rather than by clubs.

-Q. Joint top scorer with Aurelio Milani of Fiorentina.

-R. 15 goals in the league.

-S. Joint top scorer with Paolo Pulici of Torino and Giuseppe Savoldi of Bologna.

-T. 17 goals in the league.

-U. Milan were relegated due to involvement in a match-fixing scandal.
+K. Milan were relegated due to involvement in a match-fixing scandal.

-V. After winning a tie-breaker against Sampdoria (1–0 aet) to get a UEFA Cup spot.
+L. After winning a tie-breaker against Sampdoria (1–0 aet) to get a UEFA Cup spot.

-W. Milan received a one-year ban from UEFA competitions due to unsporting behaviour.
+M. Milan received a one-year ban from UEFA competitions due to unsporting behaviour.

-X. 25 goals in the league.

-Y. Milan were inflicted a 30 points deduction at the end of the 2005–06 season and an 8 points deduction at the start of the 2006–07 season, due to alleged involvement in the 2006 match-fixing scandal.
+N. Milan were inflicted a 30 points deduction at the end of the 2005–06 season and an 8 points deduction at the start of the 2006–07 season, due to alleged involvement in the 2006 match-fixing scandal.

-Z. 28 goals in the league.